anonymous-myresearch/From-Ontological-Violations-to-Explicit-Witnesses-Level-Agnostic-Diagnostics-for-OntoUML-and-MLT/README.md

 # Level Agnostic Diagnostics for OntoUML and MLT

-This repository consists of the following required artifacts :
+This repository contains the following required artifacts:

-- HUTN file (Human-Usable Textual Notation) of the model
+- HUTN file (Human-Usable Textual Notation) describing the model
-- Program file (Datalog Facts and Rules executable on NEMO Graph Rule Engine)
+- Program file containing Datalog facts and rules executable on the NEMO Graph Rule Engine

-**Paper-facing normalized summary:**
+- Paper-facing normalized summary of the generated results

-By executing xxxxx.rls file on NEMO, the output will be generated as .csv files.
-Following output demonstrates the voilations which can be found in the results folder:
+Executing the Program.rls file with the NEMO Graph Rule Engine generates output as .csv files.
+The generated results, located in the results/ folder, demonstrate the detected violations.

 - err_kind_bad_ancestor(PersonTypeByGender, PersonType, OntoUML.kind).